A traditional Cypriot Flaouna recipe (Flaounes), for you to prepare this delicious Cypriot sweet and savoury desert to perfection!

 Traditional Cypriot Flaouna Recipe (Flaounes)

-Ingredients for the Flauna Dough
+For the Flauna Dough

 - 500g plain flour